Bondage Rope Tying 101

 - Create a Loop: Place your fingers between the dangling tail of the rope and the taut length attached to your partner's body.
 Wrap the tail around to hold it with your index and middle fingers.

-- Form the Knot: Using your index and middle fingers, feed the tail through the loop you've just created.
+- Form the Knot: Feed the tail through the loop you've just created using your index and middle fingers.
 Pull the tension downwards to keep the loop open.

-- Tighten the Knot: Maintain tension on the tail with one hand, and use the other to apply pressure where the rope wraps around the hard point.
+- Tighten the Knot: With one hand, maintain tension on the tail, and use the other to apply pressure where the rope wraps around the hard point.
 Quickly pull the tail towards the hard point to tighten the knot.

 - Double Security: For added security, repeat steps two through four to create a double half-hitch and secure the bind.